pcastellanoescuder/Shiny_Dashboard_Template/README.md

 # Shiny Dashboard Template

-This is an example about how to build a shiny app using dashboard and multiple tabs with different functions.
+This is an example about how to build a shiny app using dashboard and plotly.